 - Arm set the length of time (in seconds) to delay before arming the zone. - Disarm set the length of time (in seconds) to delay before disarming the zone. - Arm/Disarm Type specify settings for arming or disarming zones.
+For more information for configuring arm and disarm settings, see 3.4.2.5.
+For more information on setting up alarms, see section 3.9. - External Input/Out specify settings for enabling the BioStar system to antomatically arming or disarming zones.
+For more information on configuring external input/output settings, see 3.4.2.6.
 For more information on setting up alarms, see section 3.9.